openbmc/openbmc-test-automation/docs/certificate_generate.md

 ```
 openssl x509 -req -in device.csr -CA rootCA.pem -CAkey rootCA.key -CAcreateserial -out device.crt -days 500 -sha256
 ```
+Note: You will be prompted to give a password for private key.

 2. Create JSON file (certificate.json) with the device.crt file created in step 1.